FooBarShebang/introspection_lib/Documentation/References/UD004_dynamic_import.md

 *Args*:

-* *strPath*: string, path to a module, e.g. 'library.package.module'
+* *Path*: string, path to a module, e.g. 'library.package.module'
-* *strName*: name of an object defined in the module, e.g. 'SomeClass'
+* *Name*: name of an object defined in the module, e.g. 'SomeClass'
-* *strAlias*: (optional) string, alias to be assigned to the imported object
+* *Alias*: (optional) string, alias to be assigned to the imported object
-* *dictGlobals*: (keyword) dictionary representing the global symbol table
+* *Globals*: (keyword) dictionary representing the global symbol table

 *Returns*: